Community Classes for Adults

 Instructor: Kayla Clark

-Meets: June 8 - 12, Monday - Friday, 10:30 am - 12 pm
+Meets: June 8 - 12, Monday - Friday, 10:30 am - 12 pm (waitlist only)

 Location: SRC, 麻豆原创F Campus